TimeOfMaster/svg_data_uri_encoder/README.md

 # SVG Data URI Encoder

-A command-line tool written in Dart that converts SVG files into Base64-encoded data URIs, making them easy to embed in HTML, CSS, or JavaScript.
+A command-line tool written in Dart that converts SVG files into Base64-encoded data URIs, making them easy to embed.

 ## Features